-NOTE: Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
+Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
 Too little air pressure will also not provide the improvement in handling that is possible.
-TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 5 psi.
-IN THE AIR HELPER SPRINGS AT ALL TIMES.
+TO PREVENT POSSIBLE DAMAGE MAINTAIN MINIMUM AIR PRESSURE IN THE AIR SPRINGS AT ALL TIMES.
+Listed below are minimum air pressure requirements.